Message Delivery Responses

 Communication Failure

-Temporary issues, such as a communication interruption with the MTA.
+Temporary technical issues, such as communication interruptions with the MTA.

 Skips

-Domain issues, such as non-existent domains (e.g., ohtmail.com instead of hotmail.com) or DNS problems at the ISP.
+Issues with the domain, for example, non-existent domains or DNS problems at the ISP.

 Spam Complaint

-Generated when the recipient or their ISP reports the message as spam (e.g., clicking the spam button).
-The settings for this category cannot be changed.
-The recipient is automatically deactivated in the group upon registration of a complaint.
+Generated when a recipient or ISP reports a message as spam.
+Settings for this category cannot be changed.
+The recipient is automatically deactivated in the group when a complaint is registered.

 Feedback